-If that is true and it is, then, why are so many Christian against the idea of people getting things they don’t pay for?
+If that is true, and it is, why are so many Christians against the idea of people getting things they don’t pay for?
 I think the answer is love.
 God has unbounded love.
 It is limitless and extravagant.
 Ours isn’t.
 Our selfishness fights against our love.
 Jesus told us, “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
 By this all people will know that you are my disciples, if you have love for one another.”
 (John 13-34-35) How did Christ love?
 He loved in word but more importantly in action.
-He loved by feeding the hungry, by healing the sick, by teaching truth.
-But today, at least in the United States, we Christians are not known by our love.
+He loved by feeding the hungry, healing the sick, and teaching truth.
+But today, at least in the United States, we Christians are not known for our love.
 That is to our shame.

 Jesus also said, “For I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me.’…‘Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.’
 (Matthew 25:35-26 & 40)